Eye Catching Stock for Investors: BlackRock Capital Investment Corporation (BKCC)

 BlackRock Capital Investment Corporation (BKCC) STOCK PRICE MOVEMENT:

+BlackRock Capital Investment Corporation (BKCC) stock price positioned at -25.24% from the 52 week high and situated at 6.95% from 52 week low.
+209121 shares traded on hands while it’s an average volume stands with 441.66K shares.
+In last trading session, the stock received positive focus on shares from Traders.
+The stock has performed 1.92% and it registered share value at $4.77 in recent trade transaction.
+It has dividend yield of 11.74%.

-VOLATILITY FACTOR: The stock remained 2.93% volatile in last week and indicated 1.60% volatility in previous month.
-ATR value of 0.09 measure stock volatility.
+VOLATILITY FACTOR: The stock remained 3.80% volatile in recent week and indicated 2.10% volatility in last month.
+ATR value of 0.11 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-BlackRock Capital Investment Corporation (BKCC) received negative focus in Thursday trading session.
-The stock has performed -4.12% and it registered share value at $4.65 in recent trade transaction.
-At present, the stock price sited at -27.12% from the 52 week high and situated at 1.53% from 52 week low.
-841556 shares traded on hands while it’s an average volume stands with 409.51K shares.
-It has dividend yield of 12.04%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: